The sunniest region in New Zealand

 Taranaki Maunga Top Views

-Taranaki Maunga is paved with thousands of kilometres of walking tracks – both short and long.
+Taranaki Maunga is paved with hundred of kilometres of walking tracks – both short and long.
 But which ones lead to the best views?

 Download Taranaki Brochures